pingidentity/pingidentity-devops-getting-started/10-docker-standalone/README.md

 # Docker Standalone
-The objective of this directory is to demonostrate how to use the docker images in the PingIdentity lineup, independent of any other framework.
-It should be a journey, completed step-by-step in the order of the sub-directories.
+The objective of this directory is to demonstrate how to use the Docker images in the PingIdentity lineup, independent of any other framework.
+It should be completed step-by-step in the order of the sub-directories.

-## PingIdentity Docker Images
+## PingIdentity Docker images

 * 01-pingdirectory    - Standalone PingDirectory container with a nice configuration supplied
 * 02-pingfederate     - Standalone PingFederate container
 * 03-pingaccess       - Standalone PingAccess container
 * 10-pingdataconsole  - Standalone PingDataConsole Container running in a Tomcat instance

-## PingIdentity Utilities
+## PingIdentity utilities

 * 00-pingdownloader   - Utility container used for downloading Ping Identity product artifacts
-* 99-logging          - Sample technique to aggregate log logs across containers
+* 99-logging          - Sample technique to aggregate logs across containers
 * FF-shared           - Shared environment variables used in above containers

-## HowTo
+## How to

 There are a 3 shell scripts that can be used to run, cleanup and stop docker containers for the Ping Identity Docker Images.

 ### docker-run.sh
-Used to run the docker images as individual standalone containers.
+Used to run the Docker images as individual standalone containers.

 ```
 Usage: ./docker-run.sh { container name } [ --debug ]